semihcevik/hwidspoofer/readme.md

 This project is intended for **educational purposes only**.
 Reverse-engineering and security research help improve system understanding and defensive techniques.
 Always comply with local laws and terms of service.

 ---

-## 📬 Contact
-For inquiries (employers or collaborators), contact:
-[Your Email / LinkedIn / Portfolio Link]